Viinixxs/Viinixxs/README.md

 • 𝐈 tend to take small hiatus without telling due to school stuffs.

-• 𝐈dm kin doubles, feel free to int, i dont bite ^^.
+• 𝐈dm kin doubles, feel free to int, i dont bite ^^, although iwc if ur a fellow Rudo fictkin, i could get pretty awkward and or defensive.

 • 𝐈 forget people often, if ur one of my friends whom ive lost contact with, feel free to remind me of who you are, unless we ended on bad terms then i prolly won't talk to you.